 The Infectious Diseases Training Program at Baylor College of Medicine offers a blend of clinical training and research opportunities.
 Faculty are actively involved in clinical medicine, research and teaching.

-Annually, two to three training positions are offered in our traditional infectious diseases training program and two positions in our immunocompromised training program, which is a joint fellowship between the infectious diseases sections at Baylor College of Medicine and MD Anderson Cancer Center.
-In the near future, the program plans to offer a one-year ID transplant track with MD Anderson.
+Annually, three training positions are offered in our traditional infectious diseases training program and two positions in our immunocompromised training program, which is a joint fellowship between the infectious diseases sections at Baylor College of Medicine and MD Anderson Cancer Center.

 In some years, we also offer one training position in a combined adult-pediatric ID track.
 This track is jointly administered by our program and the Pediatric Infectious Diseases fellowship program.

 Texas Medical Center: Training in infectious disease at Baylor means working in the largest medical center in the world, and providing care for patients of all means and backgrounds from across the globe.
 Whether you choose to join our traditional or immunocompromised tracks, you will become proficient in general infectious diseases at the Michael E. DeBakey VA Medical Center, tropical and global medicine at Ben Taub Hospital, HIV care at Thomas Street Health Center, and cancer and transplant infectious diseases at the MD Anderson Cancer Center, and the Baylor-St. Luke’s Medical Center.
 You will learn to thrive as a physician in the private, public/underserved, and governmental institutional settings, and you will find a combination of patients and diagnoses that are rarely found elsewhere.